 The app lets you choose from multiple payment methods like credit cards, debit cards, net banking, and popular wallets.
 You can cancel or reschedule your flight bookings right from the app itself.
 It offers deals on hotels in more than 15000 cities.
 Use price, star rating, and traveler ratings to pick the best deals.

 When traveling abroad, the one hurdle that most people have to encounter is how to communicate freely with the local people.
 If you don’t want the language to become a bar while communicating with foreigners, don’t forget to install “iTranslate”—the most efficient language translator apps for iOS.

 With this app, you can instantly translate text and websites.
 The app also lets you do voice-to-voice conversations in over 100 languages.
 With the offline translation mode, you will be able to translate language even without Internet.
-Moreover, you will also be able to quickly switch between different dialects.
+Moreover, you will also be able to switch between different dialects quickly.

 #6.
 Wi-Fi Finder by JiWire Inc.